Know what you're signing up for

 Here are some of the things you’re signing up for when you start an apprenticeship or traineeship:

-• You will have to follow instructions from your supervisor(opens in a new window), and be careful with any equipment, materials or other valuable equipment around the workplace.
+- You will have to follow instructions from your supervisor, and be careful with any equipment, materials or other valuable equipment around the workplace.
+For more information visit our supervision guideline.

-• Some apprentices will work in high-risk environments and will need to learn safe work practices to protect themselves and the people they work with.
+- Some apprentices will work in high-risk environments and will need to learn safe work practices to protect themselves and the people they work with, this might involve additional training.

-• Sometimes you’ll be doing and learning new things every day.
-Sometimes you’ll be working on fairly repetitive tasks.
+- Sometimes you’ll be doing and learning new things every day.
+Sometimes you’ll be working on repetitive tasks.

-• Ask for help when you need it.
-If you are struggling with TAFE or on-the-job training, talk about it with your supervisor.
-You can also chat with an Apprenticeship Support Officer.
+- Ask for help when you need it.
+If you are struggling with TAFE or on-the-job training, talk about it with your supervisor or with your trainer who can connect you to learning support services.
+You can also chat with an Apprenticeship Support Officer or the Apprentice Helpdesk.

 Remember, your apprenticeship or traineeship is all about gaining the skills to succeed in your career.
 Put in the hours and put in the effort.
 There are rewarding pay-offs for completing your qualification.